SpartanVXL/DDO-Translation/README.md

 ## Contributing
 If you would like to contribute to the translation effort, please [read through the Contribution Guide](https://github.com/riftcrystal/DDO-Translation/wiki/Contribution-Guide).

-## Validation
-You can use the [message resource XML schema](message_resource.xsd) to validate edited XML files in a supporting editor.

 ## External Credits

 Many of the translations are taken from or adapted from the excellent work of other teams or people: